SF-WDI-LABS/tunely-angular/docs/angular/sprint1.md

   };
 }
 ```
--tell the view that you'd like to use this controller in part of your view
+-Tell the view that you'd like to use this controller in part of your view
 ```html
 <body>
   <div class="jumbotron">